 Some co-teachers are envious of you too.
 You're making more money than them and chances are you have less training.
 Maybe not, but some are still envious.

 But your situation will be different and maybe you won't mind your co-teacher.
-A downer of EPIK and JET is the lack of control.
+A downer of EPIK and JET and most public school teaching jobs in Korea and Japan is the lack of control.
 They choose the school for you.

 If you don't want to work with a co-teacher then just ask the school if you have to work with one.
 There are sometimes other foreign teachers in your school as well.
 You'll meet all types of people teaching abroad.